elseano/rundown/examples/mods.md

 ### Environment Substitution <r label=sub-env/>

-When using `save`, you can also apply the `sub_env` flag.
+When using `save`, you can also apply the `sub-env` flag.
 This will perform a substitution of any environment variable with it's value.
 Be careful though, if you refer to a missing environment variable, the block will fail.

-    ``` yaml save:config.yml env_aware
+    ``` yaml save:config.yml sub-env
     apiVersion: v1
     kind: Service
       metadata: